Boxer (dog breed): Temperament

 The Boxer by nature is not an aggressive or vicious breed.
 It is an instinctive guardian and can become very attached to its family.
 Like all dogs, it requires proper socialization.
 Boxers are generally patient with smaller dogs and puppies, but difficulties with larger adult dogs, especially those of the same sex, may occur.
 Boxers are generally more comfortable with companionship, in either human or canine form.
-They are very patient and are great to adopt as family dogs because they are good with children and people of all kinds.
+Their patient, easy-going nature allows them to become great family dogs and do well around young children.

 History

-The Boxer is a hunting mastiff developed in Germany in the late 19th century from the now extinct Bullenbeisser, a dog of Mastiff descent, and Bulldogs brought in from Great Britain.
+The Boxer is a hunting mastiff developed in Germany in the late 19th century from the now extinct Bullenbeisser, a dog of English Mastiff descent, and Bulldogs brought in from Great Britain.
 The Bullenbeisser had been working as a hunting dog for centuries, employed in the pursuit of bear, wild boar, and deer.
 Its task was to seize the prey and hold it until the hunters arrived.
 In later years, faster dogs were favored and a smaller Bullenbeisser was bred in Brabant, in northern Belgium.
 The Brabanter Bullenbeisser is generally accepted as being a direct ancestor of today's Boxer.

 In 1894, three Germans, Friedrich Robert, Elard König, and R. Höpner, decided to stabilize the breed and put it on exhibition at a dog show.
 This was done in Munich in 1896, and the year before they founded the first Boxer Club, the Deutscher Boxer Club.
 The club went on to publish the first Boxer breed standard in 1904, a detailed document that has not been changed much since.

 The breed was introduced to other parts of Europe in the late 19th century and to the United States around the turn of the 20th century.
 The AKC registered the first Boxer in 1904, and recognized the first Boxer champion, Dampf vom Dom, in 1915.
 During World War I, the Boxer was co-opted for military work, acting as a valuable messenger dog, pack carrier, attack dog, and guard dog.
 The Boxer did not become popular around the world until after World War II.
 Taken home by returning soldiers, the dog was introduced to a wider audience and soon became a favorite as a companion, a show dog, and a guard dog.